 Deviation from the syllabus will be considered a grievable situation only if the student can show that significant material, vital to future courses for which this course is a prerequisite, has been eliminated, or the expectation of student performance has significantly changed.

-Students who have a grievance about major deviations, additions or changes to a course’s syllabus are encouraged to first, take up the issues with the course instructor.
-Significant reasons may have developed and such a major discovery which necessitates changes in the course content or contextual developments which change the way the course may be delivered or evaluated, to warrant such changes in the curriculum.
+Students who have a grievance about major deviations, additions or changes to a course syllabus are encouraged to first take up the issue(s) with the course instructor.
+Significant reasons may have developed and such a major discovery which necessitates changes in the course content or contextual developments which change the way the course may be delivered or evaluated to warrant such changes in the curriculum.

-In the event the student is unable to resolve the issues with the instructor, the student may speak with the Division Dean, Graduate Dean, or Program Director.
-If the Dean or Graduate Program Coordinator is the Instructor in question, the concern should be directed to the Provost.
+In the event the student is unable to resolve the issues with the instructor, the student may speak with the School Dean, Program Coordinator, or Program Director.
+If Program Coordinator or Director is the instructor in question, the concern should be directed to the School Dean.
+If the School Dean is the instructor in question, the concern should be directed to the Vice Provost.
 If the Provost is the instructor in question, the concern should be directed to the President.
 The purpose of these meetings is primarily informational, although if there is evidence that the course did not generally match with the basic description provided in the college catalog, remedies may be offered to the student, including, but not limited to, re-offering the course to the student, providing an opportunity for mentored independent study, or extending the option of course withdrawal.

 Demonstrably Arbitrary and Unfair Evaluation of Student Produced Course Work

 Students who have questions about grades on projects, tests or final grades for the semester are encouraged to meet with their instructor and review the grades.
-In the case of a final grade only, if the student still does not understand the basis for the grade or believes that the composition of the semester grade conflicts with the grading policy stated in the syllabus, he or she may request an additional meeting with the instructor and the Division Dean or Graduate Program Director.
-If the Dean or Graduate Program Director is the instructor in question, the concern should be directed to the Provost.
-If the Provost is the instructor in question, the concern should be directed to the President.
-This meeting must be requested within two weeks of receipt of the final grade, and must take place 30 days of the beginning of the next semester.
+In the case of a final grade only, if the student still does not understand the basis for the grade or believes that the composition of the semester grade conflicts with the grading policy stated in the syllabus, he or she may request an additional meeting with the instructor and the School Dean, Program Coordinator or Program Director.
+If the Program Coordinator or Director is the instructor in question, the concern should be directed to the School Dean.
+If the School Dean is the instructor in question, the concern should be directed to the Vice Provost.
+If the Provost is the instructor in question the concern should be directed to the President.
+This meeting must be requested within two weeks of receipt of the final grade.

 At this meeting, the student will be asked to provide evidence to substantiate the claim that the grade was either arbitrary or unfair.
-The role of the Program Dean or Graduate Program Director is to facilitate communication, and clarify understandings.
-At the instructor’s sole prerogative, the final grade may be modified, although no grade may be lowered as a result of these meetings, or the assigned grade may be sustained.
+The role of the School Dean, Program Coordinator or Director is to facilitate communication, and clarify understanding.
+At the instructor’s sole prerogative, the final grade may be modified, although no grade may be lowered as a result of these meetings, the assigned grade may be sustained.
 If the dispute is regarding the accuracy of a grade assignment, this meeting is the final step of the review process.

-If, in the opinion of the Dean or Graduate Program Director, significant discrepancies exist between the grading policy stated on the syllabus and the actual process used to assign a final grade, one last step may be utilized.
-The Dean or Graduate Program Director may recommend a review of the grading process by the Provost.
-This person does not have the authority to change the final grade, but can extend to the student the opportunity to retroactively withdraw from the course, if sufficient evidence warrants such as recommendation.
+If, in the opinion of the Dean or Program Coordinator or Director, significant discrepancies exist between the grading policy stated on the syllabus and the actual process used to assign a final grade, one last step may be utilized.
+The Dean or Program Coordinator or Director may recommend a review of the grading process by the Vice Provost.
+This person does not have the authority to change the final grade but can extend to the student the opportunity to retroactively withdraw from the course if sufficient evidence warrants such as recommendation.
 The grade appeal process is not designed to address accusations of discrimination or harassment.
 If such concerns are the premise upon which the appeal is made, the student is directed to use the processes established by the University to resolve discrimination or harassment charges.